 How does it work you ask?
 Here’s a visual representation of how call-backs can help eliminate spikes in call volume:

 When agents can’t keep up with calls, the Average Speed to Answer (ASA) grows.
 That drives up the abandonment rate, as callers get tired of waiting on hold.
 Long wait times also lead to frustrated customers who then take out their anger on agents, raising average handle time and lowering agent morale.
-So if you’re experiencing a spike in call volume, you can use call-backs to defer those calls to a later time when call volume is expected drop.
-The basic effect is “smoothing out” the call traffic.
+Your service level agreements can suffer, too.

-This approach yields the advantages of decreased abandonment, shorter handle times and lower telco costs, but it does not get us the traffic reshaping advantage we want.
+This approach yields the advantages of decreased abandonment, shorter handle times, and lower telco costs, but it does not get us the traffic reshaping advantage we want.
 That’s because just replacing queue time with virtual queue time doesn’t change the burden on the call center.
 To do that you need scheduled call-backs, whereby customers are offered carefully selected time slots in the future for their call-back.

-Don’t let Mondays stress you out, instead, let call-backs make the most out of your agents, improve ASA (Average Speed to Answer), and eliminate hold time for callers.
+Don’t let Mondays stress you out.
+Instead, let call-backs make the most out of your agents, improve ASA (Average Speed to Answer), and eliminate hold time for callers.